brandonlheureux/vention-ecommerce/README.md

 NodeJS + express.

- - morgan for request logging in dev.
+- morgan: for request logging when developing.
 - cors
- - mongodb for connecting to the database (MongoDB Atlas)
+- mongoose: for connecting to the database with schemas based on our typescript models (MongoDB Atlas)
+- express-sessions: for saving and persiting cart.
+We will not connect it to a database, simply using in-memory storage is sufficient for this project.

 ### Frontend

-React + Redux-toolkit + MUI
+React + Redux-toolkit + MUI + cloudinary CDN (images only)